DRIP-seq: Elution

 The magnetic beads are washed to remove any gDNA not bound to the beads by a series of washes and DNA-RNA hybrids are recovered by elution.
 To remove the antibody bound to the nucleic acid hybrids, proteinase K treatment is performed followed by phenol-chloroform extraction and ethanol precipitation.
 This results in the isolation of purified DNA-RNA hybrids of different sizes.

 Sequencing

 For massive parallel sequencing of these fragments, the immunoprecipitated material is sonicated, size selected and ligated to barcoded oligonucleotide adaptors for cluster enrichment and sequencing.

 Computational Analysis

 To detect sites of R-loop formation, the hundreds of millions of sequencing reads from DRIP-seq are first aligned to a reference genome with a short-read sequence aligner, then peak calling methods designed for ChIP-seq can be used to evaluate DRIP signals.
 If different cocktails of restriction enzymes were used for different DRIP-seq experiments of the same sample, consensus DRIP-seq peaks are called.
 Typically, peaks are compared against those from a corresponding RNase H1-treated sample, which serves as an input control.

+Several computational tools, databases, and analytical frameworks have been developed for the prediction, annotation, visualization, and integrative analysis of R-loops and DRIP-seq datasets, including QmRLFS-finder, DROPA, R-loopBase, and RLBase.